ST 314 - Course Intro

 • Collaboration is allowed and encouraged on these assignments, but all work must be your own.

-• Data Analyses must be submitted in Gradescope.
+• Data Analyses are submitted in Gradescope.

 Late Policy ⏰